 Josh Greenberg, JD, Vice President of Government Relations

 Josh currently serves as the Vice President of Government Relations at Boston Children’s Hospital.
 His primary responsibility is the oversight of fiscal and public policy issues, including work on Medicaid/CHIP, pediatric quality of care, child/public health concerns, research, and medical education.
-Josh has been a member of policy leadership committees for the National Association of Children’s Hospitals and the Massachusetts Hospital Association and has served on the boards of several legal aid organizations.
+Josh has been a member of policy leadership committees for the Children’s Hospital Association and the Massachusetts Hospital Association, and he has served on the boards of several legal aid organizations.
 Josh is a graduate of Dartmouth College and Northeastern University’s School of Law.

 Focus areas: public policy, health care access, Medicaid, consumer issues, health system transformation

-Amy Judge DeLong, Manager of Federal Government Relations
+Amy Judge DeLong, Director of Federal & External Relations

 Focus areas: federal government, Medicaid, research policy, medical education

 Kate is the Senior Project Manager in the Office of Government Relations at Boston Children’s Hospital.
 She supports projects of strategic importance to the enterprise and tracks the policy and regulatory environment to ensure hospital experts have timely input into regulatory developments and children’s health policy issues at the state and federal level.
 Before joining Boston Children’s, Kate was the Senior Policy Analyst on the children’s health team at Community Catalyst, where she led the organization’s efforts related to refunding the Children’s Health Insurance Program (CHIP).
 Kate earned her bachelor’s degree in history of science and medicine from Yale University and her master’s degree in health policy and management from Harvard School of Public Health.